Ethnic Groups: Racially homogenous, small ethnic Chinese and Japanese populations

-January 22, 2012 - The United Nations condemns the recent North Korean rocket launch and expands existing sanctions against North Korea with Resolution 2087.
+January 22, 2013 - The UN condemns the recent North Korean rocket launch and expands existing sanctions against North Korea with Resolution 2087.

 March 11, 2013 - A spokesman for the North Korean military announces the 1953 armistice agreement is being "scrapped," citing US-led international moves to impose new sanctions against it over its recent nuclear test.

 March 27, 2013 - North Korea cuts its military hotline with South Korea.
 Earlier in the month a Red Cross hotline through Panmunjom is cut.